Law in China

 May 18 - June 9

-Coursework begins Monday morning, May 14, 2018 and concludes with the final examination on Saturday, June 2.
-Plan to depart the US on Saturday, May 12 (or earlier) to arrive in Beijing by mid-afternoon on Sunday, May 13 in time for the opening banquet and orientation.
-Departure from Beijing for return to the US should be scheduled for Sunday, June 3 or later.
-Students participating in an externship should schedule their departure for Sunday, June 24.
+Coursework begins Monday morning, May 20, 2019 and concludes with the final examination on Saturday, June 8.
+Plan to depart the US on Saturday, May 18 (or earlier) to arrive in Beijing by mid-afternoon on Sunday, May 19 in time for the opening banquet and orientation.
+Departure from Beijing for return to the US should be scheduled for Sunday, June 9.

 To learn more about the program, visit UMKC School of Law's webpage.
-Contact KU Law School Registrar Vicki Palmer, firstname.lastname@example.org, and the Office of Study Abroad, 785-864-3742, for information about the KU application process, or click the application button on this webpage.
+Contact Tiffany Hester, email@example.com, in the Office of Study Abroad, for information about the KU application process, or click the application button on this webpage.

-Receive 4.5 to 6 hours of ABA-approved credit (LAW 994 Special Topics).
+Receive 5 hours of ABA-approved credit (LAW 994 Special Topics).
 The curriculum features lectures and discussions primarily in the morning coupled with field trips to legal institutions and tours to cultural and historic sites in the afternoons.
 Classes and field trips require mandatory attendance, as they are part of the academic program.
 The academic program is a single broad survey of Chinese Law and is expected to include the following classes:

 - History and Political System of China